-- Integrating a gender neutral pronoun into an already existing language can prove difficult, but not impossible.
+- Integrating a non-binary pronoun into an already existing language can prove difficult, but not impossible.
 It can be achieved through intentional practice, and can really help someone feel included and respected.
-Also, knowledge about and usage of gender neutral pronouns are often a good way to communicate allyship to trrans and gender variant folks.
+Also, knowledge about and usage of non-binary pronouns are often a good way to communicate allyship to trrans and gender variant folks.

-Why is it important to respect people’s Gender Pronouns?
+Why is it important to respect people’s pronouns?

-You can’t always know what someone’s Gender Pronoun is by looking at them.
+You can’t always know what someone’s pronoun is by looking at them.